 To achieve the best returns that beat inflation, you need to invest over the long-term – five years or more.
 Investing for longer periods also smooths out the ups and downs or volatility that comes with investing in equities.

-The beauty of unit trusts is that you can increase or decrease your contributions, add lump sums (should you want to invest a portion of your annual bonus, for example, or any money gifted to your children), and you can access your money in an emergency without incurring any penalties – because you’re not contractually bound to an investment term as you are with an endowment policy.
+The beauty of unit trusts is that you can increase or decrease your contributions, add lump sums (should you want to invest a portion of your annual bonus, for example, or any money gifted to your children), and you can access your money in an emergency without incurring any penalties – because you are not contractually bound to an investment term as you are with an endowment policy.

-There’s a big universe of unit trust funds from which to choose, and your choice of fund must match your investment horizon.
+There is a big universe of unit trust funds from which to choose, and your choice of fund must match your investment horizon.
 A good place to start investing is in a balanced or multi-asset fund, which aims to provide steady, long-term capital growth, by investing in a blend of assets (across the asset classes of equities, bonds, cash and listed property).
 Read more: Why are there different kinds of multi-asset funds?

 Your unit trust will earn interest and dividend income, both of which will be taxed in your hands.
 (The first R23 800 of interest income you earn in any year is tax-free.)
 And when you disinvest, you will be liable for capital gains tax.
 Read more: How do I pay tax on my collective investment scheme?